tanagraspace/opssat-saasy-ml/README.md

 # OPS-SAT Datapool Parameter Dispatcher App
-An NMF App that fetches parameters from the OBSW datapool and writes their values to CSV files.
+An NMF App for the OPS-SAT spacecraft.
+The app fetches parameters from the spacecraft's OBSW datapool and writes their values into CSV files.

 ## Installing